TKaburu/alx-low_level_programming/0x0D-preprocessor/README.md

-This project touches on C propocesor
+This project touches on C prepocesor